 Most security conscious organizations have password restrictions that prevent users from picking simple passwords.
 They typically require a minimum length and include a variety of different types of characters to create a “strong password.”

-The common recommendation for a strong password was to have more than 8 characters with a mix of numbers, symbols, upper and lowercase letters.
+The common recommendation for a strong password was complexity.
+Password complexity in the form of more than 8 characters with a mix of numbers, symbols, upper and lowercase letters.

 This combination produces an astounding 1,677,721,600,000,000 password options.